Benjamin23115/adaptive-huffman/prep.md

 - **Tree Update**: After decoding a character, the tree needs to be updated to reflect the new information.
 This step ensures that the tree adapts to the changing data.

 - **Decoding Completion**: The decoding process continues until all encoded data is processed, at which point the entire data is decoded.

-By following these steps, you can successfully decode data that has been encoded using the Adaptive Huffman algorithm.